Temporary Venice Library moving to a larger space

 New monthly bicycle ride in Venice

-The first ride will be on Sept.
-14. Bicyclists should meet in the City Hall parking lot at 401 W. Venice Ave.
+Bicyclists should meet in the City Hall parking lot at 401 W. Venice Ave. at 10 a.m. on Oct.
+12.

-“Riding a bicycle on the road can be a little intimidating,” Culpepper said.
+“Riding a bicycle on the road can be a little intimidating,” said city Bicycle Pedestrian Coordinator Darlene Culpepper.
 “Riding in a group builds confidence and provides motivation and accountability, pushing individuals to their limits so they can improve their skills.
 Cycling is one of the best ways for people to achieve good health and fitness.
 So let’s encourage one another to get on that bike and ride!”

 Sanitary sewer line cleaning/CCTV inspection